Best website builders for bands and musicians 2025: Sell tickets, offer merch and expand your digital reach with your own band website

 Reasons to buy

-As the name suggests, Bandzoogle is a website builder aimed squarely at music makers, and it was founded by musicians, too.
+As the name suggests, Bandzoogle is a website builder aimed squarely at music makers.
+It was founded by musicians, too, which goes some way to explaining how well-attuned it is to musicians’ needs.

-Building your Bandzoogle site is easy: choose from hundreds of templates, then use drag and drop tools to add page furniture and customise, fonts, colours and layouts.
-Your site will be mobile-friendly, too, so it will work seamlessly on all devices.
+Building your Bandzoogle site is easy: choose from hundreds of templates, then use drag and drop tools to add page furniture and customise fonts, colours and layouts.
+Your site will be mobile-friendly, too, so it'll work seamlessly on all devices.

-Bandzoogle is also a great market place for selling your music, merchandise and tickets direct to fans.
+Bandzoogle is also a great marketplace for selling your music, as well as merchandise and tickets, direct to fans.
 Unlike other website builders for musicians, Bandzoogle doesn’t make any commission from sales.

 3. Squarespace